MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 ## Project Background
 Implemented a multi-step patient assessment form to guide users through a tailored search process, improving navigation and providing relevant treatment provider results.

+Disclaimer: Code samples have been abstracted and certain details redacted or generalized to respect confidentiality agreements.
+This case study is intended to demonstrate technical problem-solving and development approach.

 <b>Role</b>: Development Lead, Project Manager
 <b>Collaborators</b>: Product Manager, UX Designers, Clinical Research Director to approval assessment questions and options